mccanne/sharkfest/README.md

 ## Schemas to the Rescue

 Make sure all data conforms to pre-design set of schemas
-* Elastic can recover rich structure even with JSON itermediary
+* Elastic can recover rich structure even with JSON intermediary
 * Analytics organized around relational table with schemas
 * Parquet files with schemas for efficient columnar analytics

 But there's another catch...
 * It's all quite fragile
+* Need to keep schema design in sync with reality
 * _The downstream stuff_ breaks when upstream things change

-* And why do you want to manage two different systems?
+And why do you want to manage two different systems?

 (TODO: figure of breakage)